We use cookies to understand how people use Depot.

 Builder instances

-By default, all builds for a project are routed to a single builder instance per architecture you're building.
+By default, all builds for a project route to a single builder instance per architecture you're building.
+Depot can build images on both x86 and ARM machines supporting the following platforms:

 • linux/amd64